dl-ASU/C-D-G-Mouth_and_oral-disease/Supervised_fashon/First_approach/README.md

 ## Future Work

 - Implement the **Second Approach** for site conditioning.
-- Experiment with **pretrained models** such as InceptionResNet, GoogLeNet, or Vision Transformers (ViT).
+- Experiment with **pretrained models** such as InceptionResNet, GoogLeNet, or Vision Transformers (ViT) and do intensive hyperparameter tuning.
 - Apply **joint embedding methods** (in progress).
 - Explore **regularization** and other advanced architectural techniques for further improvements.